Better than many have heard but not as good as many think!

-For those looking for the TLDR: The Denon DL-103 MC cartridge is probably the best cartridge available for higher mass arms at the low $400 asking price and is one of my favourite budget cartridges.
-It’s very good, great in fact for the money, on the right tonearm.
-That said, it isn’t well-suited to many turntables and tonearms, nor is it anywhere near as good as the very best carts available when we remove the price restriction.
+For those looking for the TLDR: The Denon DL-103 MC cartridge is probably the best cartridge available for higher mass arms like my Fidelity Research FR-64S at the low $400 asking price.
+The DL-103 is one of my favourite budget cartridges and great value for the money on the right tonearm.

 Physics